Skip to main content

 Writing Fiction

 Gale Winskill is an editor at Winskill Editorial with over 25 years of experience in the UK and abroad.
 She has worked with traditionally published and self-published authors, both in-house and, since 2008, as a freelancer.
-Her writers have won or been shortlisted for various prizes, including The Best Indie Book Awards (Horror), The Next Generation Indie Book Awards (First Novel), The Scottish Children’s Book Awards and the Kelpies Prize.
+Her writers have won or been shortlisted for various prizes, including The Best Indie Book Awards (Horror), The Next Generation Indie Book Awards (First Novel), The Scottish Children’s Book Awards, and the Kelpies Prize.

 An Advanced Professional Member of the Chartered Institute of Editing and Proofreading (CIEP), Gale has been involved with the creation and delivery of training courses and workshops for the CIEP and other publishing bodies.
 She describes her editing approach as that of an uber-critical reader, never losing sight of the fundamental fact that a writer’s objective is to make a connection with their audience and the editor’s role is to enable the author to achieve that by means of constructive advice, collaboration and a good sense of humour.
 When she’s not reading, Gale can be found playing tennis or gardening according to the principle of benevolent neglect.